kcanamar/dev-skills-lab/README.md

 ## Introduction

-This lab provides an opportunity to practice working with jQuery.
+This lab provides an opportunity to practice working with the DOM.

 This lab is **BONUS**.